Introduction

 ) - The scraping is configured to only capture HTML content

-This targeted approach helps focus the crawl on relevant content while avoiding unnecessary pages, making the crawl more efficient and focused on the specific documentation sections we need.
+URL control focuses the crawl on relevant content while avoiding unnecessary pages, making it more efficient and focused on specific documentation sections.

-, which lets you control how many levels deep the crawler will traverse from the starting URL.
-For example, a maxDepth
+, which controls how many levels deep the crawler traverses from the starting URL.
+For example, a max_discovery_depth

-of 2 means it will crawl the initial page and pages linked from it, but won’t go further.
+of 2 means it will crawl the initial page and pages linked from it, but wonโt go deeper.

-Here is another sample request on the Stripe API docs:
+Hereโs another sample request for the Stripe API docs that illustrate this parameter:

 # Example of URL control parameters